r4bbitjs/r4bbitjs-website/docs/guides/server-client.md

 ---
 id: server-client
-description: An example of server client communication in r4bbitjs
+description: An example of server-client communication in r4bbitjs
 ---

 # Server Client Communication

-This guide will provide a detailed example of how the communication between server and client is actually occuring.
+This guide will provide a detailed example of how the communication between server and client is actually occurring.

-The example we create will be a modified version of getting started, we will go through all the options the r4bbitjs API provides, and explain all the details.
+The example we create will be a modified version of getting started; we will go through all the options the r4bbitjs API provides and explain all the details.

 <div class="alert alert--primary" role="alert">
   All the example code presented in this section can be accessed over <a href="https://github.com/r4bbitjs/r4bbitjs/blob/dev/examples/client-server/index.ts">r4bbitjs/examples/client-server</a>